hpchud/vccjs/README.md

 The orchestration of these processes is self-contained, offering a high degree of portability between container runtimes (Docker, Singularity, etc) and external orchestration middleware (PBS, Kubernetes, etc).

+This allows fast setup and teardown of complex virtual environments to support different kinds of cluster and parallel applications, regardless of the underlying infrastructure.

 The interactions between each component required to support the parallel application are modeled through a set of dependency linked services and related hooks that must be run when the providers of a service, or the number of hosts running the application, are changed.

 # How do I use it?